-The presenter will also be evaluated by another faculty member using an assessment tool called a rubric.
+The presenter of the discussion we are going to have next will also be evaluated by another faculty member using an assessment tool called a rubric.
 Rubrics are used to provide feedback by setting a standard for the expected quality of a presentation.
 The rubric provides levels of performance, which helps to provide actionable feedback for the person providing the presentation.

-It is best practice to speak to a presenter in advance and ask what sort of feedback they would like and use the rubric to organize comments for the participant.
+It is best practice to speak to a presenter in advance to ask what sort of feedback they would like and then use the rubric to organize comments for them.
 It could be one, two, or all the points on the scale.

-For our presentation today, the presenter is going to receive feedback on two points.
+For your presentations later today, each presenter is going to receive feedback on two points.

-Comment to presenter: be sure to coordinate with a training team member so that they will provide feedback on your presentation.
+Presenter Note: Be sure to coordinate with a training team member so that they will provide feedback on your presentation.
 Use this as an opportunity to gain constructive feedback on your presentation.
 It can be helpful to model for learners that we all improve with the gift of feedback.